sib-swiss/NGS-longreads-training/docs/course_material/group_work.md

 In the afternoon of day 1, you will divide the initial tasks, and start on the project.
 On day 2, you can work on the project in the morning and in the first part of the afternoon.
 We will conclude the projects with a **10-minute presentation** of each group.

+## Working directories

+Each group gets access to a shared working directory.
+You can find it under `/group_work/<group name>`.
+Use this as much as possible.

 ## :fontawesome-solid-brain: Project 1: Differential isoform expression analysis of ONT data

 In this project, you will be working with data from the same resource as the data we have already worked on: